 Frequently Asked Questions

-Parkland takes privacy very seriously and wants to protect you and your personal information fully.
+Parkland Health takes privacy seriously and wants to protect you and your personal information fully.
 The Health Insurance Portability and Accountability Act (HIPAA) is a federal law that protects your health information from being disclosed without your knowledge or consent.
 The Genetic Information Nondiscrimination Act (GINA) protects you from being discriminated against based on your genetic information, in both health insurance and employment.
 Researchers are required to follow strict guidelines to make sure that you are safe.
-Many clinical trials are supervised by a Data and Safety Monitoring Committee, who frequently check the progress of the trial.
+Many clinical trials are supervised by a data and safety monitoring committee, who frequently check the progress of the trial.

 Risks vs. Benefits